 Prevent Bad Breath & Disease with Dog and Cat Teeth Cleaning In Pasadena, TX

 Does your cat or dog have bad breath?
 Despite the general myth, “dog breath” is not normal.
 The reason your dog (or cat) has bad breath is likely due to gum disease or periodontal disease.
 This disease will affect your pet’s oral hygiene, and cause damage to their teeth and gums.
 If left untreated, the bacteria from their mouths can affect your pet's overall health and even damage internal organs.
 Gum disease is the single most common disease in cats and dogs, yet it is entirely preventable.
 At Spencer Animal Hospital, we put a strong focus on preventive dog and cat teeth cleaning In Pasadena, TX so your pets can be healthy and happy, and you can enjoy their kisses again.
+Call us at (281) 476-0066 to schedule a teeth cleaning appointment for your pet today.

 Catch a whiff of dog breath?
 Schedule a dental evaluation for your pet today!